jeffreyc86/fridge-meals/README.md

 ## Technologies Used

-`Fridge Meals` is built using `Ruby on Rails` and `PostgreSQL`.
+`Fridge Meals` is built using `Ruby on Rails` and `SQLite`.
 Styling is done with all custom HTML and CSS.

 The app relies on ingredient and recipe information sourced from [Spoonacular](https://spoonacular.com/)'s API, as well as gifs to guide users through the application.